 - Meeting expectations – the requirements are detailed and precise to ensure that the final product will meet users’ expectations.

 - Cost optimization – the team knows what to do, so you are not surprised by the additional costs.

 - Shortening the realization time – when all the requirements are collected, the team can determine the optimal implementation path, reducing the time spent preparing the solution.

 Is it possible to implement an IT project without pre-implementation business analysis?
 Yes, the current market proves that it is possible but challenging due to the risks that increase with the project’s scope.
 In the case of large and complex projects, a pre-implementation analysis is a necessity and standard.
-With simpler ones, IT expert advice and close cooperation between companies may be enough.
+With simpler ones, IT expert advice, effective project management, and close cooperation between companies may be enough.
 It should be noted, however, that this will not replace a professionally conducted analysis.
 The question is, is it worth counting on luck in this matter?